mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 Returns whether this converter can convert an object of the given type to the type of this converter, using the invariant culture.

+#### Remarks
+This method overrides the base implementation to ensure that the conversion check is performed using the invariant culture.This is useful when you need to ensure that type conversion checks are not affected by the current culture settings of the system.

 ```cs
 bool CanConvertFrom(ITypeDescriptorContext context, Type sourceType)
 ```